KiandaBPM/docs/content/docs/platform/administration/subscription.md

    In this view you can typically make changes to six areas:

    - **Look and Feel** allows you to change the look and feel for your workspace, for example adding company logos.
-   - **Design Login Page** allows you to design the login page for your workspace for example to change,  background and font colours and add taglines.
+   - **Design Login Page** allows you to design the login page for your workspace, for example to change background and font colours and add taglines.
    - **Regional Settings** allows you to set your operational **time zone** and **regional settings**, such as English Ireland for language.
    - **Mobile Settings** allows you to customise how the Kianda workspace will appear as a mobile app.
    - **Subscription Details** allows you to view your company details and enable a Global SMTP Mail connector for sending automated emails.